How Patient Engagement Platforms Optimize Patient Centered Care

 1. The size of the organization.

 Larger hospitals and medical groups are more likely to get above 5 percent patient engagement than smaller organizations.
 This is possibly due to the resources they have at their disposal.
-Larger hospitals, for example, are more likely to have funds to acquire the necessary technology and properly integrate it to their electronic health record (EHR).
+Larger hospitals, for example, are more likely to have funds to acquire the necessary technology and properly integrate it into their electronic health record (EHR).

 2. The patient portal software that’s being used.